Doglądanie uprawy

 Controlled environment

 Farming conditions, such as temperature, humidity, gas concentration, nutrient conditions, hydration, and light intensity, are controlled and secure for optimal plant growth.
 A key aspect is ensuring uniform and optimal conditions throughout the cultivation area.
+On the vertical farm, we create repeatable conditions for plants.
+The cultivation cycle is replicated according to developed cultivation recipes for a specific plant species.
+This allows us to precisely plan the duration of cultivation, as well as the quantity and quality of produced food.
 This guarantees that each plant receives ideal conditions for healthy and rapid growth.

 Nursery stations